The Nine Muses of Greek Mythology

 Goddess of Memory and Mother of the Muses

-Therefore, it was only to be expected that all ancient orators, kings and poets, bowed down to the memory goddess, in thanks for enabling them to utilize persuasive rhetoric; the art of using language to argue successfully for or against a set of beliefs, or course of action and to convince others to adopt a position, or act in a certain way.
+Therefore, it was only to be expected, that all ancient orators, kings and poets, bowed down to the memory goddess, in thanks for enabling them to utilize persuasive rhetoric; the art of using language to argue successfully for or against a set of beliefs.

-Mnemosyne lived in the Pieria region, near to Mount Olympus and it was here, for nine consecutive nights, that she was seduced by Zeus, god of all gods, resulting in the birth, on nine consecutive days, of nine daughters, who came to be known collectively as the Muses.
+Mnemosyne lived in the Pieria region, near to Mount Olympus and it was here, for nine consecutive nights, that she was seduced by Zeus, disguised as a mortal shepherd, resulting in the birth, on nine consecutive days, of nine daughters, who came to be known collectively as the Muses.

-Mnemosyne was also worshipped in Lebadeia in Boeotia, at Mount Helicon in Boeotia and there was a statue of Mnemosyne in the shrine of Dionysos in Athens, along with the statues of the Muses, Zeus and Apollo, as well as a statue of her with her daughters the Muses in the Temple of Athena Alea, a sanctuary in Tegea, Arcadia dedicated to goddess Athena.
+Mnemosyne was also worshipped in Lebadeia in Boeotia, at Mount Helicon in Boeotia and there was a statue of Mnemosyne in the shrine of Dionysus in Athens.

 Muse of Epic Poetry

-Caliope, first-born of the Muses, whose name means The “beautiful-voiced” presided over eloquence and epic poetry and was so called, owing to the euphoric harmony of her voice, when she recited poetry.
+Calliope, first-born of the Muses, whose name means The “beautiful-voiced”, presided over eloquence and epic poetry and was so called, owing to the euphoric harmony of her voice, when she recited poetry.

-Both Hesiod, an ancient Greek poet, active between 750 and 650 BC, a major source on Greek mythology and Ovid 43 BC – AD 17, a Roman poet, called her the “Chief of all Muses”; the wisest and most assertive.
+Both the ancient Greek poet Hesiod, active between 750 and 650 BC, and the Roman Ovid, active between 43 BC – AD 17, called her the “Chief of all Muses”; the wisest and most assertive.

 Kleio (Clio)